Broad-tailed hummingbird: Taxonomy

 On a geographic scale, the genus Selasphorus can be subdivided into 2 groups of species, one living in North America, and a second in the region of Costa Rica and Panama.

-Habitat and distribution

 Habitat

 This hummingbird is seen in the understory or under tree canopies of pine and oak woodland.
 It forages in open areas with flowers or in grasslands among trees and shrubs.
 Its breeding habitat is mainly in subalpine meadows, foothills, montane valleys, and stands of aspen or spruce.

 Distribution

 The broad-tailed hummingbird is found from Guatemala to Mexico, and western United States and Western Canada during summer, while wintering regions are mainly in southern Mexico and Guatemala.

 Migration

 This species exhibits partial migration, depending on the northern range during winter.
 The specific migratory route used by the broad-tailed hummingbird remains unknown, although migrating populations winter in southern Mexico or Guatemala and return to their breeding area in spring.
 Males arrive first to the breeding range, followed by breeding females.
 Some populations of the broad-tailed hummingbird in southern Mexico and Guatemala do not migrate, a variation in behavior called "sedentary".